noaione/yuusha-shoukan-ln/sources/v06/chapter2x1.md

 [...Kuro...
 Thank you... for everything.]

 However, you still didn’t let me go away...
 You won’t let go of my heart.
-And for the first time....
+And for the first time...
 I was defeated.
 You may have received help from the other members of the Six Kings, and you may have received support from Shiro.
 However, those things don’t matter...
 It’s not because of the others that I was defeated...
 It was because of your straightforward will.
 I was convinced that